When can I sue for a drowning accident in Las Vegas?

 Las Vegas sees an unfortunately high rate of drowning in residential pools and Lake Mead.
 In many of these cases, someone other than the victim is legally at fault.
 In some cases, the drowning victim survives, but nevertheless suffers injuries that can include lifelong disabilities.

 We offer free consultations and representation to qualified plaintiffs on a “contingency” basis.
-If we take your case, you will pay us no money until you compensation for your or your loved one’s injuries.
+If we take your case, you will pay us no money until you get compensated for your injuries or your loved one’s injuries.

 To help you better understand Nevada’s laws on accidental drowning, our Nevada personal injury attorneys will discuss the following: